daglem/reDIP-SID/README.md

 #### Header pins:

+* 12V / 9V input (for SID audio output DC bias / C64 model detection)
 * 5V input
-* 3.3V output
 * 19 FPGA GPIO
 * 3 FPGA current drive / open-drain I/O
-* 3 audio pins (line input, stereo headphone output)
+* 5 audio pins (stereo line input, stereo line output, SID audio output)
 * GND

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
-JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices.
+JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices from USB VBUS.

+Note that the line inputs are not AC coupled - AC coupling must be externally added for audio applications.
+Without external AC coupling, the line inputs can conceivably be used as generic ADCs.

+The 12V / 9V input is connected to the SGTL5000 mic input via a voltage divider, and can conceivably be used as a high range generic ADC.

-#### FPGA SPI / Programming:
+#### SPI / programming header:

-A separate header footprint is provided for FPGA SPI / programming, with pinout borrowed from the [iCEBreaker Bitsy](https://github.com/icebreaker-fpga/icebreaker).
+A separate header footprint is provided for (Q)SPI peripherals / flash programming, with pinout borrowed from the [iCEBreaker Bitsy](https://github.com/icebreaker-fpga/icebreaker).

+The header provides a 3.3V output, which may be used to power external devices.
+The 3.3V rail is supplied by a 700mA LDO.

 #### USB-C functions: